Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes incorrect information about the Celestial Crystal growth process in the quest.
 - Fixes Mystical Agriculture Seed Quests requiring items without NBT, making Agricraft-enhanced crops invalid.
 - Fixes endgame quests in Chapter 29 and 30 having NBT issues with the Bag of Holding by allow the quest to complete with either the key or the bag.
+- Add some color formatting to some Chapter 30 items.

 ## Texture Transformations: